Mystic Krewe of Nyx

-The Mystic Krewe of Nyx is an all-female Krewe organization, based in New Orleans.
+The Mystic Krewe of Nyx was an all-female Krewe organization, based in New Orleans.
 Organized and founded by Julie Lea in 2011, the Nyx's first pageant, "NOLA Reality Reigns," was featured on the St. Charles Avenue Parade Route on February 15, 2012.
 The Mystic Krewe of Nyx is named after the Greek goddess of the night, Nyx (/'nɪks/).

 History and formation

 After Mardi Gras in 2011, founder and captain Julie Lea had an idea to start her own all-female Mardi Gras Krewe.
 On March 30, 2011, the Mystic Krewe of Nyx was incorporated with the State of Louisiana.
 She wanted the Krewe to parade for the 2012 season.
 The new Krewe had momentum, but they were running out of time as the City of New Orleans still had not approved their parade permit request as of October 1, 2011.
 However, a vote took place within the New Orleans City Council just in time.

 On October 20, 2011, the New Orleans City Council voted 7–0 in favor of putting forth a motion (M-11-495 #78) for the all-female Krewe of Nyx to Parade in 2012.
 One of the 'motions or resolutions not on the agenda', Resolution R11-498, was presented by Councilmembers Cynthia Hedge-Morrell, Eric Granderson, and Kristen Gisleson Palmer 'supporting the application of the Krewe of Nyx to roll in the 2012 Mardi Gras season and intending to add them to the parade schedule.'

 On November 3, 2011, the New Orleans City Council unanimously voted to allow the Mystic Krewe of Nyx to parade in New Orleans in 2012. (#41-CAL.
 No. 28,734).
 This was the first new Mardi Gras Krewe created in over a decade.

 In less than three months upon receiving the City Council's approval, the Mystic Krewe of Nyx paraded on the streets of New Orleans for the first time on February 15, 2012, with 534 riders.

 In June 2020, krewe co-founder and captain Julie Lea used the phrase “All Lives Matter” in social media posts on behalf of the krewe and herself.
 The comments prompted anger and protest from krewe members.
 Lea later apologized, stating that she was unaware of the phrase's implications.
 The 49 riding members of the krewe's Float 21 resigned in protest and called for Lea's resignation.

 In 2020 the krewe drew criticism for "liking" a comment on one of its posts that disdained the Black Lives Matter movement and advocated “white power”.
 Julie Lea attributed the action to an "apprentice" and apologized.

+On May 19, 2024 the New Orleans City Council voted unanimously to remove Nyx from the 2025 parade schedule.
+This action will prevent the krewe from receiving a permit to parade during the 2 weeks of Carnival.
+The action came after it was determined that the krewe had violated the City Ordinance by not having enough marching bands and having throws that had a card with a QR code advertising for membership.